Nima-Khodabandelou/Notes/notes.md

 ##
 - Main Java features

+      Statically typed language -> inherently secure

       For Desktop, Mobile, and Web

-      Platform-independent

-      Secure
+      Java compiler output is Bytecode (JVM specific set of instructions) rather than exe file -> secure and portable (Platform-independent)

+      JVM:
+            executes Bytecodes.
+            is part of JRE.
+	    is implemented for various platforms.
+	    can create a restricted execution environment (sandbox) preventing unrestricted access to the machine.
       High-level

       Multi-threaded

-      Robust <- Memory Efficient and Multi-Threaded
+      Memory Efficient and Multi-Threaded -> Robust

-      delete, next, main, exit or null are not keyword

-      Local variables not init to default value
+      Local variables not init. to default value

-##
-- Java Does not support
+      Does not support

 	      pointers (Handles it internally)

 	      goto

 	      operator overloading

 	      call by ref

 	      structures and unions
 ##
 - Path and Classpath